-With HDR, you take several exposures -- short exposures for the highlights (windows), and long exposures for the shadows (interior).
+HDR photography replaces the need for lighting equipment when taking photos of a real estate interior with bright light coming through the window.
+With HDR, you take several exposures -- short exposures for the bright parts (windows), and long exposures for the dark parts (interior).

-It is always best to use a tripod if possible.
-You will likely need to take long exposures for dark areas of the room, and these images will be blurry if you take them hand-held.
+It is always best to use a tripod whenever possible.
+You will use long shutter speeds to expose the dark areas of the room, and the overexposed photos will be blurry if you take them hand-held.

 If you don't have a tripod, then try to find something that is flat and sturdy, such as a table or bookshelf, and rest your camera on it.
 Make sure the camera is rock-steady, then press the shutter release while holding the camera firmly and avoiding any other movement.

 Many tripods come with a tripod head, others are just the legs with a bolt at the top.
 Be sure to get a tripod head which allows you to adjust level and tilt the camera easily.
 Normally this would be what’s called a "ball head".